What does really matter in image goal navigation?

 \subsection{Benchmarking architectures}

-Table \ref{tab:slidingtrue} presents a comparison of different network architectures trained with \code{Sliding=True}.
-We observe that the ChannelCat architecture obtains excellent performance, in SR almost approaching the levels of DEBiT-b, which, however, benefits from a more complex architecture based on cross-attention, and in particular pre-training on cross-view completion and RPVE.
-Without pre-training, the DEBiT architecture is not exploitable, as also reported in \cite{CrocoNav2024}.
-Both ResNet9 and ViT Late Fusion architectures underperform, which we explain by the simplicity of comparing observation and goal image late, at the outputs of the encoder $\phi$.
-Adding SpaceToDepth does not seem to have a significant impact neither on ChannelCat nor on Late Fusion ResNet9: being able to compare local patches across images in a single layer through convolutions does not translate into numerical gains.
+\cref{tab:main_result} summarizes results for different architectures and settings.
+With \boxslideyes{\code{Sliding=True}}, \textit{ChannelCat} (d)-(f) obtains excellent performance, close to \textit{DEBiT-B} (h) which has a larger, more complex architecture, and is pre-trained on RPVE.
+Without pre-training, \textit{DEBiT} is not exploitable, as also reported in \cite{CrocoNav2024}. \textit{Late Fusion} architectures (a)-(c) underperform, and \textit{SpaceToDepth} has no significant impact on either \textit{ChannelCat} or \textit{Late Fusion} models : being able to compare local patches across images in a single layer through convolutions does not translate into numerical gains.
+With \boxslideno{\code{Sliding=False}} the trends change dramatically.
+While the impact on the (previously already underperforming) \textit{Late Fusion} architecture is similar, \textit{ChannelCat}, (d)-(f), now breaks down and performance is halved, or less.
+In contrast, \textit{DEBiT} is able to cope well with the more realistic \code{Sliding=False} setting, arguably because of its strong pre-trained visual encoder, confirming the importance of visual pre-training.

-In Table \ref{tab:slidingfalse} we present the same comparisons when agents are trained with \code{Sliding=False}, and the trends change dramatically.
-While the impact on the (previously already underperforming) Late Fusion architecture is similar, ChannelCat now breaks down and performance is halved, or less.
-ChannelCat does not seem to help, nor its combination with SpaceToDepth for ResNet9.
-DEBiT, on the other hand, is able to cope well with the more realistic simulator setting: while performance drops slightly, SR $90.5{\rightarrow}81.7$, it is still high, and in line with what is reported in the original paper \cite{CrocoNav2024} (see $\mathsection$ in the caption of Table \ref{tab:slidingfalse}).
+To summarize, coming back to \textit{Q1} and \textit{Q2} raised in \cref{sec:intro}, our conclusions are the following: \begin{description}[nosep,,itemsep=1mm,labelindent=0mm,leftmargin=3mm,topsep=1mm] \item[R1:] In realistic settings (\code{Sliding=True}), agents trained with RL alone perform significantly worse than \textit{DEBiT} with pre-trained visual encoder. \item[R2:] \textit{Early Fusion} agents perform better than \textit{Late Fusion} counterparts, with early patch-wise fusion being the best option, but requiring pre-training. \end{description} Additionally, we found that recent success of agents based on small CNNs trained end-to-end with RL only, was mostly due to setting \code{Sliding=True} in Habitat.